rago27/XLR8/details/electrical.md

 and for safety.

 ## Final Design
-The final circuit only contained the ESP32
+The final circuit only contained the ESP32 and the L298N driver.
+The new driver had a 5 volt output so, we were able to make the circuit without the buck convertor.
+There was also an on off switch in the live wire coming from the Lion battery to the driver.
+The battery was tightly integrated into our chassis as we needed the CoM to be at a specific position.
-Only esp and l298n
+Thus,

-simplicity
+the design ended up being very simple and compact.